Zymat-dk/ZymatDocs/docs/math_api/trigonometry.md

 ![image](https://github.com/Zymat-dk/ZymatDocs/assets/32793938/7cb2ca3f-e969-4eb6-bb85-183f1ffab37f)

+## Triangle drawing
+The API will return points for drawing the triangle in 2D.
+The point `C` will almost always be at `(0, 0)`, and the point `A` will almost always have the y-coordinate `0`.

+The only exception to these rules, are if a right triangle is drawn, where the angle `B` is right.
+In this instance the triangle would be drawn upside down, which would look a bit weird, and it is therefore rotated.

+### Default cases

+### Special case (Right Angle B)

 ## Supported settings
 The settings that have an effect on the response of this API endpoint are:
 * numeric